North America Vacations

 Old Faithful Snow Lodge: Completed in 1999, the Snow Lodge is the newest of the park’s full service hotels, and features heavy timber construction, exterior log columns and a cedar shingle roof, making it a significant example of classic “parkitecture”.

 Start the day with a hike through the Upper Geyser Basin to Observation Point for great geyser panoramas.
 Delight in a tasty guide-prepared picnic lunch.
 Embark on an extraordinary hike to Storm Point where you will encounter open meadows, shaded lodgepole pine forests, and lakefront trail.
-Check into Lake Lodge Cabins with time to relax before dinner in the historic dining room of Lake Hotel.
+Check into Canyon Lodge with time to relax before dinner.

 Grand Canyon of Yellowstone / Mammoth Hot Springs